patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 Until recently long documents were already too long for the limited context window of attention of transformer models.
 Whilst the context window is still limited, various ways to extend the context window have emerged.
-A natural question then arises:
+A natural, yet counter-intuitive, question then arises:

 <center>
 Will summarization improve if we *extend* or augment a document with its knowledge graph?